-By Barbara Jones, Certified Texas Master Naturalist
+By Barbara Jones, Mid-Coast Texas Master Naturalist

+It was a September morning, and I was enjoying the second wave of hummers migrating south this month.
+Such a joy to watch!
+They were emptying the feeders very quickly.
+Some days I was feeding up to a gallon of sugar water.
 I had plans for the day, so I put the coffee pot on to brew, went to get the ladder, and was taking the first feeder down when I spied a hummingbird on the ground, struggling and making distress calls.

 I picked it up and was checking it when I heard another one making the same calls.
 It, too, was on the ground under the feeder.
 Well, this was enough to make me panic!
 What had happened to these little jewels?
 I jumped to the conclusion that they had gotten into some sap, glue, or oil.
+The first hummer had a black sticky substance on his bill, and it appeared that the wing was stuck to the back.
+I pulled the goo off the bill and tried to get it off the wing, but was afraid that I would pull the feather out.
+The second hummer was already getting weak and I was very concerned that it would not survive.

 I tried to drop sugar water on the end of their bills and was not able to get them to drink any at all.
 I do not remain calm in these situations.